Skip to Main Content

 • Program Director

-Inci Yildirim, MD, PhD, is a pediatric infectious disease specialist and a vaccinologist whose clinical work and research focus on infections and vaccine induced immune response in children with hematopoietic stem cell or organ transplantation and sickle cell disease.
-Dr. Yildirim is an Associate Professor of Pediatrics and Global Health in the Section of Infectious Diseases and Global Health and an Associate Professor of Public Health in the Department of Epidemiology of Microbial Diseases at Yale School of Public Health (YSPH).
-She is also an affiliated faculty at Yale Institute of Global Health and Yale Center for Infection and Immunity.
-She serves as the Medical Director of Transplant Infectious Diseases at Yale New Haven Children’s Hospital.
+Inci Yildirim, MD, PhD, is a pediatric infectious disease specialist and an epidemiologist whose clinical work and research focus on infections and vaccine-induced immune response in healthy children and those with hematopoietic stem cell or organ transplantation and sickle cell disease.
+Dr. Yildirim is a Professor of Pediatrics and Global Health in the Section of Infectious Diseases and Global Health and an Associate Professor of Public Health in the Department of Epidemiology of Microbial Diseases at Yale School of Public Health (YSPH).
+She is also an affiliated faculty member at Yale Institute of Global Health and Yale Center for Infection and Immunity.
+She serves as the Section Chief of Infectious Diseases and Global Health and as the Medical Director of Transplant Infectious Diseases at Yale New Haven Children’s Hospital.
 Dr. Yildirim is the founding Director of Yale Pediatric Vaccine Trials Program.
 She teaches EMD546 Vaccines and Vaccine Preventable Diseases course at YSPH.